To contact a member of our team, please call the front desk at (503) 935-5243

 Zoe began working at Community Pathways as a personal agent in summer 2015.
 In her current role as a provider specialist, she primarily supports providers with the qualification process.
 She is happy to still carry a small caseload, which helps her to remain connected to the individuals CPI serves.

-Zoe has extensive experience working in the field of developmental disabilities, both in her home state of California and here in Oregon.
-Her first job in the field was a weekend graveyard shift at a group home for middle-aged women, all of who grew up in an institution.
+Zoe has extensive experience working in the field of developmental disabilities, both in her home state of California and in Oregon.
+Her first job in the field was a weekend graveyard shift at a group home for middle-aged women who had all grown up in institutions.
 Her previous positions include: direct support professional, job coach, house manager, OIS trainer, and personal agent.

 What Zoe values most about Community Pathways is its dedication to the mission of self-determination for individuals with developmental disabilities.
 She enjoys working with a team of people who are creative, compassionate, and dedicated, but also know how to have a good time.